skiz/mcu/README.md

 ---------------
 As this is a culmination of existing OSS hardware, it's only appropriate to list the "donors" here.
-The hardware here basically consists of stripped down Arduino Uno R3, Adafruit Motor Shield V2, and some additional DAC conversions and voltage regulation for +/-10v analog DC output.
+The hardware here basically consists of stripped down Adafruit Motor Shield V2, and some additional DAC conversions and voltage regulation for +/-10v analog DC output.